PierreZ/kafka-tutorial/docs/step-2.md

 ### Team-6

-We need more developers: We need to contact if the profession is `architect` or `engineer`.
+We need more developers: We need to contact if the profession is an `engineer`.

-* type: "CONTACT_CUSTOMER",
+* type: "HIRE_CUSTOMER",
-* reason: "HIRE"
+* reason: "IS_ENGINEER"

 ### Team-7